tanjet/Movie-streaming-services-CS-4754/readme.md

 ---

 ## Future Development Thoughts
-- Implementation of the DashBoard, Report Page and a Query page so the user can do their own queries from the front-end
+- Implementation of a Query page so the user can do their own queries from the front-end
 - Implementation of user authentication with role-based access control.
-- Expanding the database attributes, integrity and functionalities, add triggers, procedures, SQL functions and transactions
+- Expanding the database attributes, integrity and functionalities.